zepptron/kubeadm-vagrant-ansible/README.md

 This also works for deploying stuff etc, it's just an alias.

 ## Todos
-- repair userfuckup in vagrantbox: https://bugs.launchpad.net/cloud-images/+bug/1569237
-- add prometheus and collect docker and traefik metrics
 - add helm
-- integrate HA-features
+- integrate HA-features (check the branches)

 ## Proxy
 By default the proxy settings are turned off.
 If you need to fight with a proxy, enable and configure it in the Vagrantfile.
 It's defined at the top: